-Keep it musical: ways to connect and re-connect with the expressive nature of the piece
+Ideas to connect and re-connect with the expressive and musical nature of the piece:

 - In the opening motive, the LH A (m.
 7) is a "landing note."
 We go to this note because it is the highest note, and also outside of the key signature. - In the B section there are groups of 4-measure phrases.
 Go to the third measure in each of these groups. - Connect the musical elements to the story you are telling!